vikky3691/mongotweet/README.md

-# chatmongo
+# mongotweet
-A simple chat app with mongodb
+Simple Tweet app using socket.io and mongodb

 ### Version
 1.0.0